 - i.
 If an Oral supplemental is granted, the student may choose to decline the offer. - ii.
 The Oral Supplemental, which will be of a minimum length of one hour, will be held as soon as possible after the previous examination.
 The student must contact the Department concerned immediately so that arrangements may be made for the Oral. - iii.
 The Oral Examination will concern the course as a whole, and not be restricted to the questions set in the examination which the student did. - iv.
-If the examination is passed, the student cannot be awarded a grade higher than 'D' in the case of students who registered prior to 2003/04, and this grade will replace that previously gained for the entire evaluation in that course. - v.
+If the examination is passed, the student cannot be awarded a grade higher than 'C' and this grade will replace that previously gained for the entire evaluation in that course. - v.
 If the student fails the Oral, he/she will not have the right of appeal or review. - vi.
-A student will be allowed only one Oral Supplemental Examination for any one
+A student will be allowed only one Oral Supplemental Examination for any one course.